Updated January 2023

 Enter the public policy analyst.

 Public policy analysts advise governments at all levels on which new policies are needed and what's involved in launching those policies.

 In this post, we break down the core skills required to do this job well and truly thrive in the challenging, ever-complex sphere of policy leadership.

 Every policy recommendation begins with in-depth research.
 Some of this research takes place on a regular basis and includes staying abreast of relevant current events, public opinions, and political developments.

 Other aspects require deep dives into data, research studies, reports, surveys, and other informational resources.

-Policy analysts must be comfortable using a range of research tools and methodologies, in order to develop a thorough, evidence-based understanding of the problem at hand, from every possible angle.
+Policy analysts must be comfortable using a range of research tools and methodologies in order to develop a thorough, evidence-based understanding of the problem at hand.

 2. Data Analysis

 Research and analysis go hand in hand for policy analysts.
 They must be able to cut through masses of information and diverging views, and actually make sense of the information they gather.